shvruthvik/ChiranjeeviSavaram-CS898BA-Project1/README.md

 ## Best Performing Method

 Based on visual comparison of the generated outputs, Sobel provided the most useful and consistent edge detection results for this dataset.
 It highlighted the major object boundaries while reducing unnecessary noise.
 Although Canny produced cleaner edges in some cases, Sobel provided a better balance between edge visibility and detail preservation across the image set.
-Even though prewitt provided a similar amount of good images as Sobel, Sobel clearer and more visible images.
+Even though prewitt provided a similar amount of good images as Sobel, Sobel produced clearer and more visible edge images.

 ## Sample Comparison Plots